COPYCAT KENTUCKY FRIED CHICKEN

-Real KFC chicken is cooked in a pressure fryer.
-This recipe calls for using a pressure fryer or deep frying (no pressure).
+Real KFC chicken is cooked in a PRESSURE FRYER.
+This recipe calls for using a PRESSURE FRYER.
+Alternatively, you may use a deep fryer which uses no pressure..

 You can buy a pressure FRYER for home use but they are fairly expensive.
 If you do not have a pressure fryer, you can make this recipe by using a DEEP FRYER (no pressure).
 It will not be cooked the way KFC is cooked but is as close as you can get to the original KFC without a pressure fryer.
 We have included the use of a deep fryer in the directions that follow if that is what you use.

-* The use of MSG is optional and you may not want to use it, but it is in the original KFC.
+* The use of MSG is optional and you may not want to use it, but it is in the original KFC chicken at the time of this writing.

 There are four different components in the ingredients list.
 They are:

 and the "Spice Mix".